Icarus Falls: Background

 Icarus Falls is a concept album inspired by the Greek myth of Icarus.
-He recalls the story of Icarus, who flew too close to the sun, and compares it to the ups and downs of his relationship.
+He recalls the story of Icarus, who was told by his father to not fly too high but not too low with his pair of wings, rather to follow his path of flight.
+Overcome with thrill because he could now fly, Icarus flew too close to the sun, where the beeswax binding his wings together melted, thus destroying his set of wings.
+Zayn compares the legend to the ups and downs of his relationship.

-Many people assume that Zayn could be using the title as a metaphor for how he feels he "escaped" from One Direction, but the ensuing scrutiny from the media over his relationships and career was too much, and caused him to step away from the spotlight.

 Songs

 Opening track and lead single "Let Me" is an upbeat pop and R&B track featuring "a slick, easygoing production" as well as "buoyant throwback synths, finger snaps and strumming guitar".
 Despite there being a censored version of the album, "Common" is still explicit and features the f-word in the track once on the CD format.
 However, the platform version of the album that features the edited version replaces the f-word with "individual".
 "There You Are" is an upbeat pop song that was compared to material released during his time in One Direction.

 "Good Guy" opens the second disc of the album.
 The track interpolates "Bang Bang (My Baby Shot Me Down)", originally released by Cher in 1966, and "swirls with striking atmosphere".